kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(7\) Exposure duration and toxic propellant concentration or dosage that would result in casualty for all populations.

-\(e\) *Flight toxic release hazard analysis products.* The products of a launch operator's toxic release hazard analysis for launch vehicle flight to be filed in accordance with §417.203(e) must include the following:
+\(e\) *Flight toxic release hazard analysis products.* The products of a launch operator's toxic release hazard analysis for launch vehicle flight to be filed in accordance with [[Volume 4/C Licensing/0417 Launch safety.md#§417.203   Compliance.|§417.203]](e) must include the following:

 \(1\) For each launch, a listing of all propellants used on all launch vehicle components and any payloads.